MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-send-a-usb-control-transfer--uwp-app-.md

 -   [**SendControlInTransferAsync**](https://msdn.microsoft.com/library/windows/apps/dn264027)
 -   [**SendControlOutTransferAsync**](https://msdn.microsoft.com/library/windows/apps/dn264044)

 An app that communicates with a USB device usually sends several control transfers requests.
 Those requests get information about the device and send control commands defined by the hardware vendor.
-In this topic you'll learn about control transfers and how to format and send them in your Windows Store app.
+In this topic you'll learn about control transfers and how to format and send them in your UWP app.

 A control transfer can read or write configuration information or perform device-specific functions defined by the hardware vendor.
 If the transfer performs a write operation, it's an OUT transfer; a read operation, it's an IN transfer.
-Regardless of the direction, a software, such as your Windows Store app, on the host system always builds and initiates a request for a control transfer.
+Regardless of the direction, a software, such as your UWP app, on the host system always builds and initiates a request for a control transfer.
 At times, your app can initiate control transfers that reads or writes data.
 In that case, you might need to send an additional buffer.

 To accommodate all types of control transfers, [**Windows.Devices.Usb**](https://msdn.microsoft.com/library/windows/apps/dn278466) provides these methods: